JeffGiroux/f5_terraform/HA_via_api/README.md

 ## Introduction

 This solution uses an Terraform template to launch a two NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) in Microsoft Azure.
-Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
+Traffic flows to the HA BIG-IP VE which then send to DVWA app server.
 This is the standard cloud design where the BIG-IP VE instance is running with a dual interface, where both management and data plane traffic is processed on each one.

-The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
-This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.
+The BIG-IP VEs have both the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [Application Security Module (ASM)](https://www.f5.com/products/security/advanced-waf) modules enabled to provide advanced traffic management functionality.
+This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, Advance WAF and intelligent traffic management.

 The one big thing in this Terraform accounted for is composing resources a bit differently to account for dependencies into Immutable/Mutable elements. i.e. stuff you would typically frequently change/mutate, such as traditional config on the BIG-IP.
 Once the template is deployed, there are certain resources (like the network infrastructure) that are fixed while others (like BIG-IP VMs and configurations) can be changed
 Ex.